 Benchmarking or Measurement Validity?

-June 14th, 2009 · Comments Off
+June 14th, 2009 · Comments Off on Benchmarking or Measurement Validity?

 In a recent exchange in the Fed KM Google group, one of my correspondents thought that it would be very helpful to a National KM Center to have access to benchmarking-derived “lessons learned,” “best practices,” and “knowledge architecture” from APQC.
 In reply, I indicated my agreement provided that these ideas were construed appropriately, but then [...]